newlyceum/curriculum/README.md

 # Homeschool Resources

 UPDATED FOR 2018-2019.
-This document is a starting point for organizing homeschool resources.
+This document is a starting point for organizing homeschool resources. *([2017] indicates we used it in 2017-2018.
+I removed stuff we ended up not using.)*

 ## For 2018-2019: Start in the fall: